sebastiandymel/CLI-Argument-Parser/README.md

 # CLI-Argument-Parser
 Library to parse command line arguments - attributes based approach.
-C# and .netCore
+C# and dotnetcore

 ## How to use it?